Assisting Owners With Business Formation in the Houston Area

-Limited liabilities companies, or LLCs, have become an increasingly utilized business entities for entrepreneurs across a wide range of industries, and it is easy to see why.
+Limited liabilities companies, or LLCs, have become increasingly used business entities for entrepreneurs across a wide range of industries, and it is easy to see why.
 They offer many of the protections of a traditional corporation with the flexibility of a partnership.
 In addition, LLCs are not subject to the more onerous filing and reporting requirements to which corporations are.

-An Attorney Will Ensure Your Filing Complies with State Law
+An Attorney Will Ensure Your Filing Complies With State Law

 A Lawyer Will Help You Establish an Operating Agreement